 Line the tray with oil or butter and bake the steak for about 2-4 minutes in a pre-heated toaster oven (350F).
-Place in a cooling rack with baking sheet, and cool for about 5 minutes.
+Place on a wire rack with baking sheet, and cool for about 5 minutes.

 Using an Air Fryer

-There’s a trick on how to reheat chicken fried steak in air fryer.
+There’s a trick on how to reheat chicken-fried steak in an air fryer.
 It involves setting the air fryer on for about 2 minutes and then turning it off.
-You then repeat this method until the inner temperature of the basket reaches 100-130F.
+You then repeat this method until the internal temperature reaches 100-130F.

-You still need to preheat the air fryer at 350F, a low setting for cooking food.
-Adding to this is a light spray of oil on the steak.
+You still need to preheat the air fryer at 350F, a low heat for cooking food.
+Adding to this is a light cooking spray of canola oil on the steak in the air fryer basket.
 Then dry on a cooling rack for 5 minutes after heating.

 Using a Grill

 You need good timing and grilling skills should you want to reheat Chicken Fried Steak on a grill.
 This is heating over direct fire, so there’s a technique for it to heat evenly, especially the insides.